ChrisRackauckas/LinkedLists.jl/README.md

 isempty(l)         # Test whether there are any items. empty!(l)          # Remove all items.
 length(l)          # The number of entries.
 An O(n) operation.
-2 in l             # Test whether the given item is an entry in the list. returns Bool or missing O(n). eltype(l)          # Returns the item type, here Int. indexin(a, l)      # Highest index in list for each value of a that is member. first(l)           # First item in the list.
+2 in l             # Test whether the given item is an entry in the list. returns Bool or missing.
+O(n). eltype(l)          # Returns the item type, here Int. indexin(a, l)      # Highest index in list for each value of a that is member. first(l)           # First item in the list.